zopefoundation/Zope/docs/zopebook/Preface.rst

 Preface
 =======

-Welcome to *The Zope2 Book*.
+Welcome to *The Zope Book*.
 This book is designed to introduce you to ``Zope2``, an open-source web application server.

 To make effective use of the book, you should know how to use a web